Teasmade

 A teasmade is a machine for making tea automatically, which was once common in the United Kingdom and some Commonwealth countries.
 Teasmades generally include an analogue alarm clock and are designed to be used at the bedside, to ensure tea is ready first thing in the morning.
 Although crude versions existed in Victorian times, they only became practical with the availability of electric versions in the 1930s.
 They reached their peak in popularity in the 1960s and 1970s.
-Since then their use has declined, but they are now enjoying a revival, partly as a retro novelty item.
+Since then their use has declined, but they started to boast a partial revival in the 2000s, partly as a novelty retro item.

 The name teasmade is an example of a genericised trademark, now commonly used to refer to any automatic tea-making appliance.

 History

 On 19 September 1891, Charles Maynard Walker of Dulwich published details of an "Early Riser's Friend" in Work magazine.
 The article was detailed and included illustrations, but the teamaker was never patented.

 On 17 December 1891, Samuel Rowbottom, of 82 Abbey Road, Derby, applied for a patent for his Automatic Tea Making Apparatus, the patent being granted in 1892.
 It used a clockwork alarm clock, a gas ring and pilot light.
 There is a photograph in existence of Rowbottom displaying his Automatic Tea Maker on an exhibition stand.
 Although there is no evidence that he commercially produced his tea maker, the concept he invented of using the steam from boiling water to force the water out through a tube into the teapot is still in use today.

 A teamaker was invented by Albert E. Richardson, an iron turner and fitter from Ashton-under-Lyne.
 The machine and all rights to it were purchased from Richardson by the Birmingham gunsmith Frank Clarke, for an undisclosed sum.
 On 7 April 1902, a patent for this tea maker was registered by Clarke.
 He called it "An Apparatus Whereby a Cup of Tea or Coffee is Automatically Made" and it was later marketed as "A Clock That Makes Tea!".

 On 2 May 1932, George Absolom submitted an application for a patent on his invention, an electric automatic tea maker.
 The patent (number 400672) was passed on 2 November 1933.
 This invention was manufactured and marketed as the Teesmade.